-Get Affordable, High-Quality Health Care in Panama
+Get Affordable, High-Quality Health Care In Panama

 In the interior of the country, medical care is not as reliable or easily available.
-Large towns like Boquete, Coronado, and Pedasí would have clinics that could provide adequate care for day-to-day ailments, but for anything major, you’d need to go to Panama City.
-Panama guarantees health care facilities for both nationals and foreign visitors who may need them.
+However, Hospital Chiriqui in Boquete is one of the best and improving rapidly.
+This is partly due to the high number of expats in the region.
+Other large towns like Coronado and Pedasí have clinics providing more than adequate care for day-to-day ailments, but for anything major, you’d need to go to Panama City.

-Public vs. Private Health Care in Panama
+Public vs. Private Health Care In Panama

 Panama has two health care systems—public and private.
+Panama guarantees health-care facilities for both nationals and foreign visitors who may need them.
 The public institutions are run by the Caja de Seguro Social (Social Security System) or the Ministerio de Salud (Ministry of Health).
 Working Panamanians receive free health care and prescription medication from hospitals and clinics within the Social Security System.
 Unemployed Panamanians receive health care through the Ministry of Health.
 Most Panamanians with extra money and foreigners usually prefer the private hospitals.

-Alternative Therapies and Medicines
+Alternative Therapies And Medicines